 Note that pediatric and adult EL survivors manifested different symptoms.
 Some attribute this to children’s brains not yet being fully developed.

 As mentioned, all three of these highlighted topics involve a condition called Encephalitis Lethargica (EL).
 Before continuing, let’s define it.

 The term encephalitis refers to an inflammation of the brain.
 There are several causes.
 The most common, however, is a viral infection—that is, infection from a virus.

-Can we make a direct connection between having 1918 Flu and developing this disease—called “the sleepy sickness” in adults and, in some children, “the disease of criminals”—with its typically lingering impairments?
+Can we make a direct connection between having 1918 Flu and developing this disease with its typically lingering impairments?
 Several medical theories posit yes.
 None has been proven conclusively.
-One theory is that the debilitating effects of the influenza left survivors vulnerable to a type of encephalitis transmitted virally.
+One theory: The debilitating effects of the influenza left survivors vulnerable to a type of encephalitis transmitted virally.

 Back when influenza pandemics from the late 1800s to the early 1900s devastated the world, however, we knew very little about these complex factors.
-We did not understand that surviving the flu could change the body in ways that left an individual vulnerable to developing a new condition—and, therefore, that the two illnesses were connected.
+We did not understand that flu survivors could become more vulnerable to developing a new condition.
+Therefore, the two illnesses were connected.

 Might This Relate To COVID Survivors?

 Will we see novel medical phenomenon in the wake of COVID?
 We already are, as well as some old phenomenon.

 In fact, medical historians have been sounding the alarm since at least last summer (2020).
 We should be on the watch for permanent health changes among COVID survivors.
 That includes in the brain and nervous system as well as cardiovascular system.

 How is this?
 The brain is an extremely delicate and vulnerable organ.
 Even as our immune response might keep our bodies alive, it can devastate our brain.
 Current research points to four likely ways in which this influenza, as with the 1918 Flu, can harm the brain: